vyaspranjal33/ui-components/README.md

 ## Testing

 To make sure your additions don't break `ui-components`, run `npm run test`, which will test all of your changed `*.test.*` files and show a coverage report.
-To check image snapshots run `npm run image-snapshots` updating and other commands can be passed through to jest like `npm run image-snapshots --u`
+To check image snapshots run `npm run image-snapshots` updating and other commands can be passed through to jest like `npm run image-snapshots -u`.

+**Image Snapshots & Docker**:

+- Since we run image snapshots in Buildkite with docker we need to run them locally with docker as well because different Os's render fonts and other things differently.
+We don't publish our docker image so you'll have to build and re-build the image any time our dependencies change in package.json.
+To do so just run the command `docker-compose build build`.
+This should build the container and be ready to run.

 **Image Snapshots & Animations**: